md-irohas/geoipcli-go/README.md

 ### Enterprise database

 MaxMind provides GeoIP2-Enterprise database which includes data of other types of GeoIP databases.
-I want to support it,
-but unfortunately, `geoipcli-go` does not fully support the database.
+Unfortunately, `geoipcli-go` does not support the database because the library this program uses does not support it.

 ## Alternatives